ben-manes/gradle-versions-plugin/CONTRIBUTING.md

 - Beyond that, match the file you are editing: Kotlin sources carry no license header, comments are rare and explain only what the code cannot, and a README snippet is added in both Kotlin and Groovy.
-- A policy, which is anything that decides which entries appear in the report, is a task property.
-A fact about a candidate, which is anything that cannot be worked out from a build script alone, is a member of the `rejectVersionIf` receiver, and exists so that a policy not shipped here can still be written in a build script.
-Configuring `resolutionStrategy` changes the resolution the candidates come from, and the output properties cover only where and how the report is written; neither is a place for a policy.
-A policy documented as a recipe to copy into a build script belongs on the task instead, since a command line option reaches a task property and reaches no rule written in a build script.
+- A setting that affects which entries appear in the report goes on the task as a property, so that it can be set from the command line.
+A fact about a candidate that cannot be worked out from a build script alone, such as whether the candidate lies within a declared bound, goes on the `rejectVersionIf` receiver, so that a rule that is not built in can still be written in a build script.
+Do not document a setting as a `rejectVersionIf` recipe to copy into a build script. `resolutionStrategy` is only for how the candidates are resolved, and the output properties only for where and how the report is written.
 - Add a command line option, with `@Option`, to every task property a build author sets to configure the report or where it is written, so that a single run can change it without an edit to the build script.
 A property configured